I apologize up front that this info is long winded – but I am very passionate about this subject. 😉

 In fact, that’s why we have online services and programs, so we can share our message and reach more people with quality information that helps you eat to treat your diabetes.

-Beginning 2019, I hope to add to the research available, as it looks very likely I will be conducting my own PhD research study on the effectiveness of an internet-based low carb diet.
+I am also proud to sat that DMP will be adding a great deal to scientific research, as starting in March 2019, I will be conducting my own PhD research study on the effectiveness of an internet-based low carb diet.
 The study hopes to show that a low carb diet is more effective in reducing A1c.
 And that running a program online is also more cost effective than traditional care.
 Both of which could open doors for government funding to enable effective online dietary programs to be delivered to more people.

 In any case, we’re proud of our contributions to date and we will continue to do our best to add value to the lives of people with type 2 diabetes and prediabetes. 🙂